 How to register as a bone marrow donor

 Registering to become a bone marrow donor is easy.
-Locate a donor center by visiting the National Marrow Donor Program's website or calling the organization's toll-free number at 800-MARROW2 (627-7692).
-If you are unable to find a donor center in your area, you can register online, and a tissue-typing kit with instructions on how to register as a donor will be mailed to you.
+Locate a donor center by visiting the National Marrow Donor Program's website .
+You can also call the organization's toll-free number at 800-MARROW2 (627-7692).
+If you can’t find a donor center in your area, you can register online.
+NMDP will mail you a tissue-typing kit with instructions on how to register.

 Donor centers may charge a nominal fee ranging from $50 to $100, which is tax deductible.
 In some cases, there is no cost to the donor.
 Any additional costs are usually the responsibility of the patient receiving the bone marrow transplant.

-At the time of registering, donors will be asked to fill out a short medical questionnaire and sign a consent form stating that they understand what it means to be registered as a bone marrow donor.
-Either a small sample of blood (about 1 tablespoon) or cells from inside the cheek (using a cotton swab) will be taken, and the sample will be analyzed to determine the donor's HLA type.
-This confidential information is then recorded in a national database and can be accessed by doctors from across the country when patients are in need of a transplant.
+When donors register, they need to fill out a short medical questionnaire.
+They also need to sign a consent form stating that they understand what it means to participate in the registry.
+Either a small sample of blood, about 1 tablespoon, or cells from inside the cheek using a cotton swab is taken.
+The sample is analyzed to find out the donor's HLA type.
+This confidential information is recorded in a national database.
+This database can be accessed by doctors from across the country when patients need a transplant.

-When a match is made, the NMDP will contact the donor with an HLA-matched bone marrow, and a new sample of blood will be taken and sent to the patient's transplant center to confirm the HLA match.
-Once the confirmation process is complete, a counselor from the NMDP will call the donor and schedule an appointment to discuss the risks, benefits, and procedure involved in bone marrow donation.
-Once the donor agrees to the procedure, the donor will be given a comprehensive medical exam to protect his or her health, as well as the health of the bone marrow recipient.
+When a match is made, the NMDP contacts the donor.
+A new sample of blood is taken and sent to the patient's transplant center to confirm the HLA match.
+Once the match is confirmed, a counselor from the NMDP calls the donor to schedule an appointment.
+During the appointment, NMDP will discuss the risks, benefits, and procedure involved in bone marrow donation.
+After agreeing to the procedure, the donor is given a medical exam to protect his or her health and the health of the bone marrow recipient.

-Donors are under no obligation after registration and can ask to have their name removed from the registry at any time.
+Donors are under no obligation after registration.
+They can ask to have their name removed from the registry at any time.
 People who become part of a bone marrow registry should contact the registry if their contact information changes.

 The donation process

-Today, most donors undergo a peripheral blood stem cell (PBSC) collection.
-For five days leading up to the PBSC procedure, a donor receives injections (lasting 5 minutes a day) of a white blood cell growth hormone called G-CSF (Neupogen).
-On the fifth day, a needle is placed in each of the donor's arms, and blood is circulated through a machine, which collects the stem cells and returns the unused portion of the blood back to the donor.
+Today, most donors have a peripheral blood stem cell (PBSC) collection.
+For five days before PBSC collection, a donor receives injections of a white blood cell growth hormone called G-CSF (Neupogen).
+These injections last 5 minutes.
+On the fifth day, a needle is placed in each of the donor's arms.
+The person’s blood is circulated through a machine that collects the stem cells.
+Then, the rest of the blood is returned to the donor.
 This collection takes about three hours and may be repeated on a second donation day.
 There is very little blood loss.
-Side effects with this type of procedure may include headaches, bone soreness, and the discomfort of needles in the arms during the process.
+Side effects may include headaches, bone soreness, and the discomfort of needles in the arms during the process.

-Although less common, a bone marrow harvest may be used.
-Bone marrow is taken from the donor's hip bone during surgery.
-This procedure is done with anesthesia (medication to block the awareness of pain).
+Although less common, a donor may receive a bone marrow harvest.
+During this procedure, doctors take bone marrow from the donor's hip bone during surgery.
+Anesthesia, which is medication to block the awareness of pain, is given during this procedure.
 Donors usually go home the same day and can return to normal activity within one week.
 Common side effects of this type of bone marrow donation can include nausea, headache, and fatigue.
 These side effects are most often related to the anesthesia.
 Donors may also experience bruising or discomfort in the lower back.

 It is important to note that most donors have minimal side effects.
-Bone marrow that has been removed is replenished by the body within four to six weeks.
-A representative from the health care team will continue to contact the donor for several months after a bone marrow donation to make sure he or she has fully recovered from the procedure.
+The body replaces lost bone marrow within four to six weeks.
+A member of the health care team contacts the donor for several months after donation to make sure he or she has fully recovered.